This article was reviewed and updated on June 15, 2020

 Family or Friends

 No one likes doing this: it’s hard and feels embarrassing, with the potential for injured relationships down the road.
-But if you have someone you particularly trust, and who in turn has faith in you and in your small business, receiving a fast business loan this way is not a bad way to go.
+But loans from friends or family remain an incredibly popular way for many businesses (of all sizes) to find capital.
+If you have someone you particularly trust, and who in turn has faith in you and in your small business, receiving a fast business loan this way is not a bad way to go.